jdcotter/yearagogmail/README.md

-yearagogmail
+Year Ago Gmail
 ============

-Quickly generate links to look at Gmail inbox from 1,2 or 3 years ago
+Quickly generate links to look at Gmail inbox from 1,2,3,4 or 5 years ago